How To Spring Clean Your Retail Store With This Checklist

 -

-Nellie Bloom suggested dumping/donating half-off holiday anything but especially edibles.
-"Even if it moves, it's not worth advertising you hang on to perishable product *that* long."
+Nellie Bloom suggested dumping/donating half-off holiday items, but especially edibles.
+"Even if it moves, it's not worth advertising that you hang on to perishable products *that* long."

 -

-Eric Mack noted that if you debated on throwing it out last year, donating it or whatever else, it needs to go this year.
+Eric Mack noted that if you debated throwing it out last year, donating it, or doing something else with it, it needs to go this year.
 "No item should make it to another spring unsold."

 -

-Rickie Kunzweiler suggested that if you have not used an item in the last 2 seasons, it is time to give it away or throw it away!
+Rickie Kunzweiler suggested that if you have not used an item in the last two seasons, it is time to give it away or throw it away!

 -